THE LONGEST & TOUGHEST BALTIC RACE!

-4. If you use the motor for a stopover, then you must return to the place you put it on to continue sailing afterwards.
+4. If you use the motor for a stopover, then you must return to the location where you started the motor, and resume from there under sail.

-5. Every skipper must adhere to the International Collision Regulations (IRPCS).
+6. Every skipper must adhere to the International Collision Regulations (IRPCS), (no TSS's).

-10. Every crew must attend the briefing the evening before the race.
+11. Every skipper must attend the briefing the evening before the race.